 Erected 1982 by Dillon County Historic Preservation Commission.
 (Marker Number 17-10.)

 Location.
 Marker is missing.
 It was located near 34° 25.368′ N, 79° 33.24′ W. Marker was near Bingham, South Carolina, in Dillon County.
-Marker was at the intersection of State Highway 34 and Reedy Springs Road, on the right when traveling west on State Highway 34.
-Touch for map.
+Marker was at the intersection of State Highway 34 and Reedy Springs Road Touch for map.
 Marker was in this post office area: Latta SC 29565, United States of America.
+Touch for directions.

 Regarding Reedy Creek Springs.
 From the 1899 book The Mineral Waters of the United States and their Therapeutic Uses by James K. Crook, A.M., M.D.
 “Reedy Creek Springs, Marion County.
 Post-office, Latta.
 Hotel and cottages.
 This resort is located about three-quarters of a mile from the Atlantic Coast Line R. R. The surrounding country is level and covered by the long-leafed pine.
 The springs are three in number, and have had a local reputation for more than thirty years.
 The water has a constant temperature of 45° F., and its flow is very large.
 Mr. John L. Dew, of the springs, sends us the following list of ingredients resulting from a partial analysis by former State Chemist Chizzell: Iron carbonate, Magnesium, Calcium, Sulphur.
 The water is used more particularly for stomach, liver, and kidney disorders and debilitated states of the system.”
 Note: In 1899 the springs were in Marion County.